Easyino/IoT-house/README.md

 # IoT-house
-The word IoT as never befor
+The word IoT as never before